 In order to effectively help you and to provide you with accurate information, you should always indicate which engine model you have.
 Chrysler placed two versions of its V6 in the 300.
 (2.7 and 3.5)

-I'm assuming yours is the 2.7, since those have the PCV systems that are hardest to get to.
+I am assuming yours is the 2.7, since those have the PCV systems that are hardest to get to.
 The reason a shop will charge you so much is because the upper intake manifold needs to be removed to get to the PCV.
-(Blame that on the geniouses at Chrysler)
+(Blame that on the geniuses at Chrysler)